jvcleave/ofxImGui/README.md

 Allow to use docking with ofxImGui.

-To activate docking if ofApp::Setup() :
+To activate docking in ofApp::Setup() :

 ```C++
   // Init ImGui with docking